patterns > Tiny Nonsense

 The socks in the pictures took about 350 yards of fingering-weight yarn and are shown on EU size 43, US women’s size 12, US men’s size 10 feet.
 The very biggest socks in the very smallest gauge can take up to about 450 yards, but usually 400 yards is plenty to make socks with fingering, sport, or dk-weight yarn, and 375 is plenty for worsted-weight yarn.

-The stitch patterns differ very slightly from size to size, so your socks may not look exactly like the ones in the pictures.
-All the sizes create a nice spiky rib with tidy little cables, but sometimes the cable is a stitch or two wider to work better at different stitch counts.
+The stitch patterns differ very slightly from size to size, so your socks may look very very slightly different from ones in the pictures.
+All the sizes create a nice tidy rib and spiky cables, but sometimes the cable or the purl columns are a stitch wider to work better at different stitch counts.

-That approach did a much better job of keeping the feel of the pattern consistent across the sizes, even though it does mean they all look a little different.
+That approach did a much better job of keeping the feel of the pattern consistent across the sizes, even though it does mean they all look a teeny tiny bit different (you probably won’t notice unless you zoom way in and count stitches).
 I just wanted to mention it so you don’t worry if yours looks a bit different than the pictures!
 It’s intentional, and it doesn’t mean anything is wrong.

 Tools & supplies